If you know Ericeira, you are bound to know The Guardian. This is the sculpture above the renowned beach and surf spot Ribeira d’Ilhas.

 On we went with the project, and the 90 centimeters-tall prototype became the full-sized Guardian you can see today.
 When the sculpture finally took its place, out of my studio and right by the sea, it looked majestic!
 This was when the Guardian took off.
 The response from the public was amazing, I must say, touching.”

 The Guardian has become a brand

 Judging by its success with the public, it was only a matter of time before The Guardian became a brand.

 First came the clothing line (which our family has found to make great birthday presents) and then, more recently, the children’s book.

-Catarina Queiroz, proudly tells us all about the brand and their products.
+Catarina Queiroz, proudly tells us all about the brand and its products.